nuclei/modular-scale/README.md

 }
 ```

+### Moving up and down on the modular scale
+The normal properties like `--ms3`, `--ms_a5` or `--ms_b2` are multiples of the ratio times the base value to the power of whatever number you used.
+By using the negative versions like `--ms-1`, `--ms_a-4` or `--ms_b-9` you move down the scale.
+Those are dividends of the base value by the ratio divided by itself multiple times.

 ### Custom ratios
 If you want to use a custom ratio, you can simply add it as the `--ms-ratio` value.